You are here: Start » Machine Vision Guide » Camera Calibration and World Coordinates

 World Plane - Measurements and Rectification

-Vision systems which are concerned with observation and inspection of planar (flat) surfaces, or objects lying on such surfaces (e.g. conveyor belts) can take advantage of the image to world plane transform mechanism of Adaptive Vision Studio, which allows for:
+Vision systems which are concerned with observation and inspection of planar (flat) surfaces, or objects lying on such surfaces (e.g. conveyor belts) can take advantage of the image to world plane transform mechanism of Aurora Vision Studio, which allows for:

 - Calculation of real world coordinates from locations on original image.
 This is crucial, for example, for interoperability with external devices, such as industrial robots.
 Suppose a object is detected on the image, and its location needs to be transmitted to the robot.
 The detected object location is given in image coordinates, however the robot is operating in real world with different coordinate system.
 A common coordinate system is needed, defined by a world plane.